krmanik/Write-Kanji/README.md

 - Night mode
 - Change size of characters
 - Change drawing stroke width
+- Kanji with Onyomi, Kunyomi and Meaning in English.
 - Characters listed at https://www.mext.go.jp/a_menu/shotou/new-cs/youryou/syo/koku/001.htm
 - Indicator at bottom for showing if character loaded or not (green - loaded, red - not loaded or some error)